 You might consider hiring a contractor, whether locally or online.
 By hiring a contractor they’re working on specific projects or outcomes, so you know exactly what you’re getting – and only paying for that.

-You can put out an RFP, solicit someone who’s website you learned from, or use a third-party site live Fiverr.
+You can put out an RFP, solicit someone who’s website you learned from, or use a third-party site live Fiverr or Upwork.
 If you’re able to spend a little quality time and have regular work, you might also consider creating an internship.

 For example, We have a relocation guide / printed member directory.
 We recieved the PDF from the publishers, which we wanted to publish digitally on our website (in addition to the physical printed copies).
 One of our selling points was we would make the advertisements clickable.
 This is something I know how to do (tutorial: How to Add Links to Images in PDFs), but I also wanted to make each member listing in the directory clickable.
 I estimated this would take me about a whole working day to complete.